ahrasel/go-bash-alias-manager/README.md

 The build script (`scripts/build_release.sh`) produces cross-compiled binaries and archives for common platforms and a SHA256 checksum file.

 > ⚠️ **Platform support:** Because this project uses Fyne (desktop GUI) which depends on system graphics libraries, automated packaging currently produces Linux artifacts (x86_64) built from source on Linux runners.
-Cross-building macOS/Windows is not supported by the script at present; contributions to add reproducible builds for other platforms are welcome.
+If `go build` fails locally due to Fyne/OpenGL dependencies, either:

+- Build on a supported Linux machine (or CI runner) and push a release tag so the workflow produces artifacts, or
+- Provide a prebuilt binary for the release in `dist/` before creating the GitHub release.

+Contributions to make builds reproducible across macOS/Windows are welcome.